Capten05ast/Deep-Check/README.md

 # Deep-Check
-Your own personal chat bot...
+Your own personal chat bot, at your service...

-Here's the link to bot : https://capten05ast.github.io/Deep-Check/
+Here's the link to the bot : https://capten05ast.github.io/Deep-Check/